-Law enforcement officers may be requested to assist in controlling disturbances of the School environment that the Executive Director has found to be unmanageable by School personnel and that has the potential of causing harm to students and other persons or to property.
-Such circumstances include situations where a parent or member of the public exhibits undesirable or illegal conduct on or near School grounds or at a School-sponsored activity and who refuse to abide by a Executive Director's directive to leave the premises.
+Law enforcement officers may be requested to assist in controlling disturbances of the School environment that a Principal has found to be unmanageable by School personnel and that has the potential of causing harm to students and other persons or to property.
+Such circumstances include situations where a parent or member of the public exhibits undesirable or illegal conduct on or near School grounds or at a School-sponsored activity and who refuse to abide by a Principal's directive to leave the premises.